gwastro/pycbc/docs/ahope/injections.rst

 The choices here and their description are as described below

 * IN_WORKFLOW - The injection file generation will be added as jobs in the workflow and will be generated after submission of the workflow.
-* Action items to add other methods (AT_RUNTIME and PREGNERATED) can be found in the to-do list.

-With only one current option, this module has no sub-modules.
-This may change in the future.
+* PREGENERATED - The injection files will be supplied as pregenerated files.

-Currently no additional options are required in the [ahope-injections] section.
+When using IN_WORKFLOW no additional options are required in the [ahope-injections] section.

+When using PREGENERATED the additional option is needed:

+* injections-pregenerated-file = PATH - Specifies the location of the pregenerated injection file.

 $$$$$$$$$$$$$$
 [executables]